Rush Limboy here behind a golden EIB microphone and a brand new full week of broadcast excellence.

 You know, folks, this is just crucial here.

-and And it's starting to happen.
+And it's starting to happen.

-Here's more Cokey Roberts.
+Here's more Cokie Roberts.

-The truth is that for a Republican running against him, he can put him, you know, just squarely on the left of the Democratic Party.
+The truth is, is that for a Republican running against him, he can put him, you know, just squarely on the left of the Democratic Party.

-You know, he's got a very much, you know, ADA approved Americans for Democratic Action approved voting record.
+You know, he's got a very, very much, you know, ADA approved Americans for Democratic Action approved voting record.

 He, unlike Hillary Clinton, oddly enough, given the rhetoric, has not reached across the aisle and worked with people in the other party to get things done, which she hasn't.